SFDO-Tooling/CumulusCI/cli/README.md

       running tests

     Options:
       --run-tests          If set, run tests as part of the deployment.
 Defaults to not running tests
-      --full-delete  If set, delete all package metadata at the start of the build instead of doing an incremental delete.  **WARNING**: This deletes all package metadata, use with caution.
-This option can be necessary if you have reference issues during an incremental delete deployment.
+      --full-delete        If set, delete all package metadata at the start of the build instead of doing an incremental delete.
+                           **WARNING**: This deletes all package metadata, use with caution.
+This option can be necessary if you have reference issues during an incremental delete
+                           deployment.
       --ee-org             If set, use the deployUnmanagedEE target which prepares the code for loading into a production Enterprise Edition org.
 Defaults to False.
       --deploy-only        If set, runs only the deployWithoutTest target.
 Does not clean the org, update dependencies, or run any tests.
-This option invalidates all other options
+This option invalidates all other options --debug-logdir TEXT  A directory to store debug logs from each test class.
+                           If specified, a TraceFlag is created which captures debug logs.
+When all tests have completed, the debug logs are downloaded to the specified directory.
+They are then parsed to capture detail information on the test.
+See cumulusci dev deploy --json-output for more details
       --help               Show this message and exit.

 cumulusci dev deploy_managed --help